Careers Service statement of service

 Feedback, including compliments and complaints, is reviewed at least once a semester at a Careers Service staff meeting and, where appropriate, acted upon.

-Complaints should initially be passed to the Head of Service, Tracey Wells.
+Complaints should initially be passed to the Acting Careers Service Lead, Ghislaine Dell.
 Unresolved complaints will be referred to the Pro-Vice-Chancellor (Learning and Teaching).